hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 A component inserted from a library into a project is referred to as an **instance**.
 Instances maintain a link to the main component in the library, which has significant benefits for deploying components and iterating quickly.

 Our Figma components are coupled closely with their code counterparts to maintain consistency in the API and design language.
-In most scenarios, we don't recommend detaching a component or foundation from the library.
-If you find that a component doesn't meet your needs, reach out to us for [support](/support) or [submit a request](https://docs.google.com/forms/d/e/1FAIpQLScpMXgrUTVT5fYriu4Pp48r4Nl_eCPluVnJLg0Yg3NXsRWvIA/viewform) for a new component, foundation, or feature.
+In most scenarios, we don’t recommend detaching a component or foundation from the library.
+If you find that a component doesn’t meet your needs, reach out to us for [support](/support) or [submit a request](https://docs.google.com/forms/d/e/1FAIpQLScpMXgrUTVT5fYriu4Pp48r4Nl_eCPluVnJLg0Yg3NXsRWvIA/viewform) for a new component, foundation, or feature.

 ### Why to avoid detaching components